behu-kea/first-semester-java/topics/02 - basics/git.md

 1. You first make som changes that you would like to save
 2. Now you press `ctrl` + `s` and save a word document.
 This is saved locally on your own computer
 3. You can now take the document and sync to the cloud (save to the cloud)
+4. The last step is if someone else has access to the document, their document will now sync with the newest changes

 Hold these three steps in your head for later!